developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

       ...
     </ButtonBar1>

 -----

 ### barOrientation

-It can be one of the values i.e. either "Horizontal" or "Vertical".
-Buttons will be placed vertically or horizontally in given buttonBar coordinates based on the specified value of this parameter.

-Note:

-* Default value is "Horizontal".
-* If the tag is not specified or any invalid string is specified, default value will be set.
-* This is only ButtonBar specific parameter.
-* If button specific positional attributes(left, top, height, width) are not set, the values for all individual buttons will be calculated based on the &lt;barOrientation&gt; value and ButtonBar positional attributes.
+Used to set the orientation (horizontal or vertical) of buttons on the ButtonBar.
+If left unspecified, defaults to horizontal.
+If button-specific positional attributes (left, top, height, width) are not set, the values for all individual buttons will be calculated based on the &lt;barOrientation&gt; value and ButtonBar positional attributes.

 #### Example

     :::xml